hashicorp/terraform-ls/docs/SETTINGS.md

 - `terraform.tfstate.d`
 - `.terragrunt-cache`

+## `ignoreSingleFileWarning` (`bool`)

+This setting controls whether terraform-ls sends a warning about opening up a single Terraform file instead of a Terraform folder.
+Setting this to `true` will prevent the message being sent.
+The default value is `false`.

 ## `experimentalFeatures` (object)

 This object contains inner settings used to opt into experimental features not yet ready to be on by default.